1111-1993/solana/docs/src/developing/clients/javascript-reference.md

 [SourceDocumentation](https://solana-labs.github.io/solana-web3.js/classes/SystemProgram.html)

-The SystemProgram grants the ability to create accounts, allocate account data, assign an account to programs, work with nonce accounts, and transfer lamports.
+The SystemProgram grants the ability to create accounts, allocate account data, assign an account to programs, work with nonce accounts, and transfer weis.
 You can use the SystemInstruction class to help with decoding and reading individual instructions

 #### Example Usage